 - Kill 'em All: Literally, only two characters survive this story - Peri and a single secondary character.
 The android copy of Salateen may have survived as well, although it's debatable whether it counts.
 At least the Doctor could get better.

 - There's also the man Morgus sends out to sabotage something, who's never seen again, though knowing Morgus he was probably killed to tie up loose ends.
-The novelisation does indeed make a point of having Morgus make an order to have that guy taken care of.

 - Even the random monster is dead by the end.

-- Lured Into a Trap: Jek isn't bothered when Salateen escapes with the device that tells the androids not to fire on him, as he simply programs his remaining devices to work on a different frequency.
+- Lured into a Trap: Jek isn't bothered when Salateen escapes with the device that tells the androids not to fire on him, as he simply programs his remaining devices to work on a different frequency.
 Unfortunately Salateen also knows the location of his base, and the army overwhelms his androids by sheer force of numbers.

-Sharaz Jek: I am mad.
+Sharaz Jek: (quietly) I am mad.